Sequential monitoring for distributional changepoints using degenerate U-statistics: Assumptions and monitoring schemes

 and its Page-type counterpart (see \citealp{page1954continuous}; \citealp{fremdt2015page}; and \citealp{aue2024state})

 where for each $m,k\geq 2$, $0\leq r<k-1$,

 We use the following family of \textit{weighted} boundary functions

 As is typical in this literature, the boundary functions defined in (\ref {e:boundaryfxn}) depend on a user-chosen weight $0\leq \beta <1$, which determines the weights assigned to the fluctuations of $U_{m}(h;r,k)$: as $ \beta $ increases, the weight also increases, and therefore higher power/faster detection under the alternative may be expected. \citet{lajos04} , \citet{lajos07} and \citet{ghezzi2024fast} study online changepoint detection based on the CUSUM process with various values of $\beta $; \citet{horvath2023real} and \citet{horvath2025sequential} study a weighted version of the Page-CUSUM process.

-For a chosen detector ${\mathcal{D}}_{m}(k)$, we consider two separate types of monitoring schemes.
-First, an \textquotedblleft open-ended\textquotedblright\ (or indefinite monitoring horizon) scheme, based on the stopping rule
+Although the specified kernel $h$ need not be degenerate,\footnote{Here, $h$ degenerate means $\E h(\bx,\bX)\equiv 0$; i.e., its first-order Hoeffding projection is identically zero. } the two-sample $U$-statistic \eqref{e:def_Um(h;k)} depends only on its degenerate part.
+Indeed, if